 Call the manufacturer of the car

 There are a few things to be accomplished by checking with the manufacturer of the car you are considering for purchase.
 This is particularly important when the vehicle is just a few years old.
-You can find out if there is any time or mileage left on the original agreement for warranty.
+You can find out if there is any time or mileage left on the original equipment manufacturer agreement for warranty.
 Although the odds are against it, there are times when the original owner has kept detailed records of all of the servicing and repairs done, or they may be stored electronically with the dealer who performed them.
 The one constraint of enforcing transferred warranties from original owners is that the manufacturer may insist on verifiable evidence of the agreement fulfillment before approving any claims made on the warranty for repairs.
 This aspect of warranty is certainly worth your investigation.

 While you’re at it you can also ask about what they have to offer in the form of extended warranties on the vehicle.
 Even if there is a little time left on the original warranty, this is a good time to see what kind of deal that they may be able to offer you when the original deal expires.